-This guidance should be read in conjunction with the policies found in the Epping Forest DC Local Plan.
-This document will be endorsed to have material planning weight when determining applications.
+This guidance should be read in conjunction with the policies found in the Epping Forest District Council Local Plan.
+The Sustainability guidance will be endorsed to have material planning weight when determining applications.

 This EFDC sustainability guidance will need to be considered as part of the wider policy context but is expected to compliment the policies by providing a practical tool for enhancing the sustainability of development in the District.
 It will help inform a collaborative master planning and application process.